BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'highlight potential use cases for sap mbc', gaining insight or progressing in your evaluation.

-## Obtain FAQ or chatbot support for customer queries <!-- dc-card: {"label": ["self-discovery phase"], "cardName": "Obtain FAQ or chatbot support for customer queries"} dc-card -->
+## Obtain FAQ or chatbot support for customer queries

 ### Obtain FAQ or chatbot support for customer queries